grafolean/grafolean/README.md

 # About Grafolean

 Grafolean is an easy to use, powerful and secure generic monitoring system.
 It can be self-hosted and is not resource hungry (it can even run on Raspberry Pi [^1]).
 It uses PostgreSQL database as data storage and (optionally) Mosquitto MQTT broker to display real-time changes.
 Being also packaged as Docker image, it should be easy to install on any Linux platform (and probably elsewhere).
-It can also run on AWS (Lambda + S3 + RDS + ... [^2]) and probably other cloud platforms.
+It can also run on AWS (Lambda + S3 + RDS + ... [^2]).

+This is still an early stage software, with many features still in planning and development.
+We would encourage you to grab a copy and give it a spin, and to tell us if you miss something via [Issues](https://gitlab.com/grafolean/grafolean/issues).
+Bug reports (or simply questions) are of course also welcome there.

 [^1]: though running any software that writes to SD card often is in general not a good idea due to SD card reliability issues (on power failure)
 [^2]: note that AWS IOT is not a suitable replacement for Mosquitto in this case, because it uses a different authentication mechanism

 # License

-Grafolean is licensed under Fair Source 20 license (see `LICENSE.md`).
+Grafolean is licensed under Fair Source 20 license (see `LICENSE.md`), which means that the number of users per organization is limited to 20, otherwise the usage must be paid for [^3].

 This licence means that Grafolean is *not* open source (as per [OSI definition](https://opensource.org/osd-annotated)), nor is it free software (as per [FSF definition](https://www.gnu.org/philosophy/free-sw.en.html)).

-The main reason for incompatibility is that the Fair Source 20 license puts a constraint on the number of users of software to 20 or less.
-Usage about that limit must be paid for [^3].

 We understand (and regret) that this might not be acceptable to some potential users or contributors.
-However we believe this compromise keeps the best properties of free open source while also aligning incentives of developers and users - to have a monitoring system with the best possible user experience, freely available to small entities, with active and ongoing development.
+However we believe this compromise keeps the best properties of free / open source, while also aligning incentives of developers and users - to have a monitoring system with the best possible user experience, freely available to small entities, with active and ongoing development.

-[^3]: commercial licenses are currently not (yet?) available - contact us if this presents a problem for you and we will try to find a suitable solution
+[^3]: commercial licenses are currently not (yet) available - contact us if you hit the limit and we will find a suitable solution

 # Install